AI and the future of gaming for game devs

 Artwork/Assets

-Image generation is one of the most common uses for generative AI.
+Image generation is one of the most common uses for generative AI in gaming.
 Tools such as Midjourney, Stable Diffusions and Dall-E 2 can be used to create high-quality 2D image from text, and these techniques have already made their way into some of the biggest video game studios.
 However, the images often still need editing to fix common AI mistakes like too many fingers and unnatural body positions.

 As tools continue to develop, many suspect that generative AI won’t be used for just 2D assets and concept art, but also to help create and animate 3D models.
 Or to create a first draft of a model that a designer can refine, saving design time.